You can also downoad c copy of the updated handbook below.

 Transportation to/from the childcare is the responsibility of the parent, although we will assist in coordinating arrangements where possible.

-If you are enrolled at one of our school-based locations Kids’ Stuff will accompany your child to/from the program.
+If your child is enrolled in a before or after school program, Kids’ Stuff will accompany your child to/from the program.

 All absent days are payable if registered.
 For example, if your child is registered to attend Monday, Wednesday and Friday these days will be invoiced regardless of absenteeism.